Alphabetical Listing

 (Online learning module) Learn what expanding communication is all about, how to do it and why it is important in supporting your child's communication development.

-(Apr 19 or May 18) Learn about making mealtimes positive, reducing power struggles, defining parent and child feeding roles, the role of sensory processing in eating challenges.
+(Virtual, Sept - Dec dates) Parents/caregivers of preschool age children, with special needs can learn about making mealtimes positive, reducing power struggles, defining parent and child feeding roles, the role of sensory processing in eating challenges.

 (Online learning module) Learn what modeling is and why it is important in helping to develop your child's language and communication skills.